Nhungvoooo/nhung/content/pages/blog/five-tips-for-starting-a-startup.md

 title: Science Research Achivement
 slug: five-tips-for-starting-a-startup
 date: '2024-01-08'
+excerpt: >-
-excerpt: "Achievement in Science Research,\_article titled “Intention to accept Smart Contracts based-on Blockchain Technology”,.
-The article has been published by Springer: Disruptive Technology and Business Continuity 2024 series.
-This study delves into the factors influencing the adoption of smart contracts in logistics domain, highlighting their potential to transform business practices."
+  Achievement in Science Research titled “Intention to accept Smart Contracts based-on Blockchain Technology”.
+The article has been published by Springer:
+  Disruptive Technology and Business Continuity 2024 series.
+This study delves into the factors influencing the adoption of smart contracts in logistics domain, highlighting their potential to transform business practices.
 featuredImage:
   url: /images/Anh 1.jpeg
   altText: Thumbnail